Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ## Game Development

 My overall plan for the game was to create a hangman type game with it's own style.
-Due to the nature of it being played in the terminal this made me think about using a retro, arcade type of aesthetic for the game.
+Due to the nature of it being played in the terminal this made me think about using a retro, arcade type of aesthetic for the game (to meet the first organisation aim & 3rd user story).
 I searched for ASCII art and came up with the idea of using a tornado approaching a house, getting closer every time the user guesses incorrectly.
 Implementing all this would enable the game to meet all user stories.

 ### Game Planning